Support Page Content

 Sacramento State is dedicated to meeting the needs of persons with disabilities in all aspects of its academic programs and services.
 The university recognizes the importance of making its physical facilities as well as its information technology services accessible to ensure the campus is accessible by everyone regardless of disability.

-Sac State is committed to universal accessibility for official pages of its Web site.
-We welcome any ideas or comments from our clients that may help us to further improve upon the accessibility and usability of our Web site.
+Sac State is committed to universal accessibility of its website.
+We welcome any ideas or comments from our clients that may help us to further improve upon the accessibility and usability of our website.

 In 2003, California Government Code 11135 applied Section 508 of the Rehabilitation Act as amended in 1998 to the CSU.